lekhniya/Sign-Language-detection/README.md

-# Sign Language Detection (A–J)
+# Sign Language Detection (A–Z)

-This project uses machine learning to predict letters (A–J) from hand signs using the Sign Language MNIST dataset.
+This project uses machine learning to predict letters (A–Z) from hand signs using the Sign Language MNIST dataset.
 It trains a Random Forest classifier, evaluates accuracy, and visualizes results with sample images and a confusion matrix.

 ## How to run